 Of course, these are beautiful stories, but modern science has a very different, if much less romantic, answer.

 #21 M Is All In The Genes

 In a much less glamorous reality, biologists have now determined that the presence of the “M” marking is due to simple genetics (DNA).

-Just as genetics dictates which tabby kittens will display the traditional tabby coat coloration and specific markings (ticked, patched, striped, classic, mackerel), so too will a kitten’s DNA tell its fur to develop the distinctive “M” on the cat’s forehead.
+Just as genetics dictates which kittens will display the traditional tabby coat coloration, and the specific markings (ticked, patched, striped, classic, mackerel), a kitten’s DNA tells its fur to develop the distinctive “M” on the cat’s forehead.

 There is a word for people who love cats: ailurophile (ailouros = “cat” and phile = “lover”).
 As it turns out, tabby cat lovers hail from all walks of life, including the wonderful wide open world of make-believe!